mrkwnzl/maptool-cypher-framework/README.md

 - Dice Macros for stat rolls and generic d6, d10, d20, and d100 rolls.
 Quick stat rolls skip the difficulty modification.
 - Macros to quickly change states.
+- Macros for counters and automatic counting during initiative.

+### Token

+Introduces several token types:

+1. PCs: Those are for the player characters and have access to the full character sheet.
+2. NPCs: Those are for the non-player characters with NPC character sheets and health bars.
+3. Horde/Army: NPC hordes and armies with their respective sheets (from Numenera Destiny).
+4. Community: Tokens for communities with its own community sheet (from Numenera Destiny).
+5. Counter: Tokens as counters to tally ammo or the duration of effects.
+Counters can count automatically during the initiative.
+6. Marker: Markers are tokens for everything else.
+All players can control markers and there is no sheet attached.

 ### Map